Power to the Clients: Federated Learning in a Dictatorship Setting: Introduction

 The goal of these malicious clients is to preserve their own influence on the final global model while entirely eliminating the contributions of all other participants\textemdash as if the benign clients had never been involved in the training process.
 We refer to such independent malicious clients as \textit{dictator} clients due to their unilateral domination of the model.
 When multiple such clients coordinate via their limited communication link to jointly dominate training, we refer to them as \textit{collaborative dictator} clients.
 We show that these clients do not require any privileged access to the server or any external metadata\textemdash making their attack strategies particularly concerning from a security perspective.

 To demonstrate the feasibility of this threat, we develop a series of algorithms that enable malicious clients to achieve their goals within the defined constraints.
 Our theoretical findings are further supported by empirical results, which validate the effectiveness of the proposed attack strategies.
 Beyond isolated attacks, we also investigate complex and previously underexamined dynamics that arise among malicious clients themselves.
 For example, we examine scenarios in which all participants in the system act as dictators, as well as cases where collaborative dictator clients can betray one another within their own partnership.
 These scenarios reveal internal conflicts among adversaries and broaden the understanding of multi-agent adversarial behavior in FL.
+The practical implications of dictator clients are also discussed in more detail in Appendix \ref{implics}.